Bayesian OED: Verifying Convergence with KLOEDDiagnostics

 TipReproducibility

-compute_numerical_eig is fully reproducible when called with the same seed.
+Sampling is fully reproducible when using a fixed seed in make_mc_sampler.
 Always record your seed alongside results so experiments can be re-run exactly.

 MSE Decomposition: Bias and Variance